belangeo/pyo/documentation/source/compiling.rst

     python -m build

-You can customize your compilation by giving some flags to the build frontend with `--config-setting`.
+You can customize your compilation by giving some flags to the build frontend with ``--config-setting``.
 You can add as many `--config-setting` as you need in your build command.

 .. code-block:: bash

     --config-setting="--build-option=<FLAG>"
-    # Exemple for building with --use-double on Windows
+    # Example for building with ``--use-double`` on Windows
     py -3.13 -m build --config-setting="--build-option=--use-double"

 .. _compilation-flags-label: